leaf-node/swirlnet.make-population/VS-NEAT.md

 swirlnet treats disablement as structural change.
 Disablement status is inherited from the fitter parent's genome along with its excess and disjoint genes.
+Random toggling of connection disablement is used by swirlnet as an asexual mutation.
 The connection weight of the gene is still inheritable from either parent if both have it.

-Removing this feature greatly increased the rate at which solutions to the XOR problem were found.
+Removing this feature greatly increased the rate at which solutions to a prior (naive) version of the XOR problem were found.

-### Future plans

-A planned feature of swirlnet will be to allow use of disablement toggling as a type of post-crossover random mutation, if desired.
-This should avoid the above mentioned problems while offering a useful means of generating further genetic diversity.

 ## Genomes with equal fitness